Fluid model of a black hole-string transition: Conclusion and discussions

 Next, we have considered the spacetime geometry of the fluid of winding strings.
 For simplicity, we have ignored the coupling to the dilaton field.
 Then, we have solved the Einstein equation for the stress-energy tensor of the winding string fluid.
 The interior solution is obtained analytically for arbitrary dimensions, and has no singularity by choosing the integration constant appropriately.
 We have taken the Schwarzschild spacetime as the exterior vacuum solution and have considered the junction conditions of these two solutions.
 The interface between these two solutions can be put in an arbitrary position but outside the Schwarzschild radius.
-The solution can violate the Buchdahl inequality \cite{Buchdahl:1959zz}.
-The Buchdahl theorem states that no stable configuration of the perfect fluid has the radius equal to or less than 9/8 of the Schwarzschild radius.
-Violation of the inequality is possible because the fluid of winding strings does not satisfy an assumption of the Buchdahl theorem that the energy density does not increase outward.
-The assumption of the Buchdahl theorem is reasonable for fluids of ordinary matters but is not necessarily satisfied by strings near the Hagedorn temperature.

 In the solutions of the Horowitz-Polchinski model, physical configurations of strings would be described by the ground state of the winding string field, which satisfies the first quantization condition.
 In our fluid model, we do not consider the field equation of the winding string field and hence, the quantization condition is not imposed automatically.
 The quantization condition gives an additional constraint between the size of the star and the temperature of the fluid.
 In the high temperature limit, or equivalently near the Hagedorn temperature, the fluid has approximately the same size to the solution of the Horowitz-Polchinski model, by imposing the quantization condition.
 The ADM mass and entropy is also approximately the same to the Horowitz-Polchinski model.